DWebYVR/notes/content/June 2023 Garden Gathering.md

 Original Agenda

-- [[Hackathon July 2023]] - Timing isn’t going to work; let’s do a hack day in September when weather is less nice out.
+- [[Hackday September 2023]] - Timing isn’t going to work; let’s do a hack day in September when weather is less nice out.
 See if [[Wesley Finck]] wants to run with this
 - [[Stolon Mesh]] - let’s get the garden as part of the mesh?
 Currently has [[Living Systems Network]] Wi-Fi name; get details from [[Emily McGill]] on the system
 - [[CoSocial]] - [[Boris Mann]] wants to do some Fediverse presentations eventually
 - [[DWebYVR Lemmy Community]] - didn’t talk about this at all!
 We don’t have a very social media forward set of folks yet